Top 25 Highlights of India.

 17. Puducherry Savoir Faire

 A little pocket of France in Tamil Nadu?
 Pourquoi Pas?
 In this former French colony, yellow houses line cobblestone streets, grand cathedrals are adorned with architectural frou-frou, and the croissants are the real deal.
 But Puducherry’s also a Tamil town – with all the history, temples and hustle and bustle that goes along with that – and a classic retreat town, too, with the Sri Aurobindo Ashram at its heart.
 Turns out that yoga, pain chocolate, Hindu gods and colonial-era architecture make for an atmospheric melange.

 18. Mehrangarh Fort, Jodhpur

 India is full of incredible, fantastical forts, but one of the most memorable you will see is Mehrangarh Fort.
 Mehrangarh Fort, Jodhpur is one of the largest forts in forts.
-It is also the most magnificent fort in Jodhpur, infact, in the whole Rajasthan.
+It is also the most magnificent fort in Jodhpur, in fact, in the whole of Rajasthan.
 The fort is amongst the popular tourist places in India.
 It is situated on a 150 m high hill.
 It was founded by Rao Jodha in 1459.
-The Mehrangarh Fort can be reached from the city, 5 kms below, through a circular road.
+The Mehrangarh Fort can be reached from the city, 5 km below, through a circular road.

 19. Kerala‘s Tea and Spice Plantations